magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 ### Section (2MB) mapping

 This is specific to ARM64 for mapping large parts of continuous physical memory.
 In this case, instead of 4 KB pages, we can directly map 2 MB blocks that are called sections.
-This allows to eliminate 1 level of translation.
+This allows to eliminate one single level of translation.
 The translation diagram, in this case, looks like the following.

 ```
                            Virtual address                                               Physical Memory